Optogenetics: Description

 A nematode expressing ChR2 in its gubernacular-oblique muscle group responding to stimulation by blue light.
 Blue light stimulation causes the gubernacular-oblique muscles to repeatedly contract, causing repetitive thrusts of the spicule, as would be seen naturally during copulation.

-Optogenetics provides millisecond-scale temporal precision which allows the experimenter to keep pace with fast biological information processing (for example, in probing the causal role of specific action potential patterns in defined neurons).
-Indeed, to probe the neural code, optogenetics by definition must operate on the millisecond timescale to allow addition or deletion of precise activity patterns within specific cells in the brains of intact animals, including mammals (see Figure 1).
-By comparison, the temporal precision of traditional genetic manipulations (employed to probe the causal role of specific genes within cells, via "loss-of-function" or "gain of function" changes in these genes) is rather slow, from hours or days to months.
-It is important to also have fast readouts in optogenetics that can keep pace with the optical control.
-This can be done with electrical recordings ("optrodes") or with reporter proteins that are biosensors, where scientists have fused fluorescent proteins to detector proteins.
-Additionally, beyond its scientific impact optogenetics represents an important case study in the value of both ecological conservation (as many of the key tools of optogenetics arise from microbial organisms occupying specialized environmental niches), and in the importance of pure basic science as these opsins were studied over decades for their own sake by biophysicists and microbiologists, without involving consideration of their potential value in delivering insights into neuroscience and neuropsychiatric disease.
+Optogenetics provides millisecond-scale temporal precision which allows the experimenter to keep pace with fast biological information processing.
+Optogenetics by definition must operate on the millisecond timescale to allow addition or deletion of precise activity patterns within specific cells in the brains of intact animals (see Figure 1) and keep pace with optical control.
+This can be done with electrical recordings ("optrodes") or with biosensing reporter proteins created through the fusion of fluorescent proteins to detector proteins.
+Beyond its scientific impact, optogenetics represents an important case study in the value of both ecological conservation and in the importance of pure basic science.
+These opsins were studied over decades for their own sake by biophysicists and microbiologists before considering their potential value in neuroscience and neuropsychiatric disease.